Crispy Smoked Chicken Wings

 Tips for Crispy Skin

-• Low and slow is key – it gives the smoke time to really get into the meat.
+• Low and slow is key.
+It gives the smoke time to really penetrate the meat.

 • Check the steam pot regularly and refill with water as needed.
 Keeping the moisture level up inside the smoker makes a big difference.